 It identifies the AP as an RSNA AP from the AP’s Beacon, DMG Beacon, Announce, Information Response, or Probe Response frames.

-It shall invoke Open System or FILS authentication if the STA is a non-DMG STA.
+It shall invoke Open System or IEEE 802.1X authentication or FILS authentication if the STA is a non-DMG STA.

 It negotiates cipher suites during the association process, as described in Error!
 Reference source not found. and Error!
 Reference source not found..

-It uses IEEE Std 802.1X-2010 to authenticate, as described in RSNA establishment in an infrastructure BSS and Error!
+It uses IEEE Std 802.1X-2010 to authenticate if 802.1X authentication is not performed before association, as described in RSNA establishment in an infrastructure BSS and Error!
 Reference source not found., or uses FILS authentication to authenticate as described in Error!
 Reference source not found..

 It establishes one or more temporal keys by executing a key management algorithm, using the protocol defined by Error!
 Reference source not found. or 13 (Fast BSS transition).